100+ Challenging math riddles to keep your mind sharp

 16 tables

-4 men 4 hours 4 tables
+4 men in 4 hours can build 4 tables.

-8 men will build 8*2=16 tables in 8 hours.
+8 men working together will make 8 * 2 = 16 tables in 8 hours.

-Three brothers sacks - math riddle
+Three brothers sacks - Math Riddle

-Adam and Ben would go and Charlie stayed to protect fields.
+Three brothers live in a farm.
+They agreed to buy new seeds: Adam and Ben would go and Charlie stayed to protect fields.
 Ben bought 75 sacks of wheat in the market whereas Adam bought 45 sacks.At home they split the sacks equally.
 Charlie had paid 1400 dollars for the wheat.

 How much dollars did Ben and Adam get of the sum considering equal split of the sacks?

-Ben $1225, Adam $175
+Answer: Ben $1225, Adam $175

 Explanation :